ai-labs/claim_tool/README.md

    - Modify the data access class to interact with your target system (SAP, Salesforce, etc.).

 6. **Enjoy the streamlined claim management process**.

-## Conclusion

-This Claim Management System provides a robust solution for handling customer claims efficiently.
-Its integration capabilities ensure it can adapt to various enterprise environments, making it a versatile tool for improving customer service and operational efficiency.